Jorrit Kelder

-Jorrit Kelder (Hoorn, 1980) is a Dutch archaeologist and ancient historian.
+Jorrit Kelder (born 1980) is a Dutch archaeologist and ancient historian.
 He is known especially for his work on Mycenaean political structures, and in particular his argument (first proposed in 2005 and elaborated on in a 2010 monograph) that the Mycenaean world was a single, unified state (rather than a patchwork of culturally similar, yet politically independent palace states, as had hitherto been proposed).

-Kelder’s professional career is in academic policy and administration, and he worked as a policy officer or adviser for various academic institutions, including the Netherlands Organisation to Scientific Research, the university of Amsterdam, and the university of Oxford.
-For nearly 9 years, he worked as a Senior Grant Adviser for Leiden University, leaving his post in late 2023 to devote himself to research.
-He has held, and continues to hold, various (honorary) affiliated positions.
+Kelder has worked as a policy officer or adviser for various academic institutions, including the Netherlands Organisation to Scientific Research, the university of Amsterdam, the University of Oxford, and Leiden University.
+He has held, and continues to hold, various (honorary) affiliated positions. and is currently a postdoctoral researcher in the “From Aleph to Alpha” project, headed by Willemijn Waal.
 He was a visiting professor in Greek Archaeology at Ghent University in the 2019-2020 academic year, a guest researcher at Leiden University, and an associate member of the sub-faculty of Near and Middle Eastern Studies at the University of Oxford and a member of the common room of Wolfson College, Oxford.

 Kelder is a member of the Board of Luwian Studies.
 Previously, he served as a member of the supervisory board of the Teylers Museum, and as a member of the advisory committee of the Dutch Art and Heritage council, the Mondriaan Fonds.

 He has been the recipient of various prestigious fellowships, including a fellowship from the Alexander S. Onassis Public Benefit Foundation and a Guest Scholarship at the J. Paul Getty Museum.

-Apart from his work on Mycenaean political structures, Kelder has published extensively on the Mycenaean world and its connections to contemporary civilisations, including Egypt and the Hittite Empire.
+Apart from his work on Mycenaean political structures, Kelder has published extensively on the Mycenaean world and its connections to contemporary civilisations, including Egypt and Hittite.